robert2100-08-16/Mars/publish/habitats/three-step-evolution-towards-biomimetic-and-self‑growing-structures/docs/Three-Step Evolution Towards Biomimetic and Self-Growing Structures.md

 ---
 title: "Three‑Step Evolution Towards Biomimetic and Self‑Growing Structures: A Vision for Adaptive Habitats on Mars"
 date: 2024‑09‑13
-author: "Robert Alexander Massinger, Munich, Germany (with contributions supported by GPT‑4)"
+author: "Robert Alexander Massinger, Munich, Germany"
 ---

 # Three‑Step Evolution Towards Biomimetic and Self‑Growing Structures: A Vision for Adaptive Habitats on Mars